 So how big is a 3,000-gallon pond?
-If we assume, for the sake of argument, that your pond is square and it will be 3 ft deep (probably the minimum it should be), you will need to dig a hole approximately 12 x 12 feet.
+For the sake of argument, if we assume that your pond is square and will be 3 ft deep (probably the minimum it should be), you will need to dig a hole approximately 12 x 12 feet.

-Of course, your pond will probably not be square and is likely to vary in depth, so calculating how many gallons it will hold can be tricky.
+Of course, your pond will probably not be square and will likely vary in depth, so calculating how many gallons it will hold can be tricky.
 One suggestion, not to be taken too seriously, is to fill up a 5-gallon bucket 600 times and then stop digging.

 The pond I built was only about 1,500 gallons capacity, but it was large enough for a few small Koi, and I was happy with how great it looked once it was finished.

 Where you dig your property will dictate your Koi pond.
-Unless you have a huge estate or several acres, your backyard will probably have one or two possible sites that will work.
+Unless you have a vast estate or several acres, your backyard will probably have one or two possible sites that will work.

-If you can, choose a site that you can see from inside your home.
-No many things can beat watching you Koi swim lazily about the pond while you are enjoying a nice hot cup of coffee at the breakfast table.
+Choose a site you can see from inside your home if you can.
+Not many things can beat watching your Koi swim lazily about the pond while you are enjoying a nice hot cup of coffee at the breakfast table.

-Don’t dig too close to trees, or you will constantly be scooping out leaves.
+Your pond should get some sunlight because you want to grow some plants around and in your pond.
+Don’t dig too close to trees; you will constantly be scooping out leaves.
 The same goes for shrubs or any plant growth that sheds.
-Your pond should get some sunlight because you will want to grow some plants around and in your pond.

 Test the ground before you start digging to see what kind of problems you might encounter.
-In some places, like the backyard I had in Austin, Texas, is a solid rock just about 2 feet down.
+In some places, like my backyard in Austin, Texas, is a solid rock just about 2 feet down.
 I had a swimming pool built, and pounding through that rock took the contractor a long time and lifted many extra dollars from my wallet.

-If you have wide enough access to your site, you can rent digging equipment, such as a backhoe.
+You can rent digging equipment, such as a backhoe, if you have wide enough access to your site.
 They are available from places such as Home Depot.